 This is undeniably the best chocolate cake I’ve ever made, even better than Beatty’s Chocolate Cake – YES!
 It is so intense, so rich in that cocoa flavor because I used Dutch Processed Cocoa which I highly recommend.
 In addition, this cake is sooooo moist – it consists of oil, water, sour cream, and vinegar, all the ingredients which contribute to a super moist cake.
 Also, this cake holds up really well for about 4 days, and can easily serve about 20 people with lots of leftovers.

 And now I’ll fill you in on the Almond Buttercream.
-Personally, I loved the amaretto flavor all over my chocolate cake, however many members of my family weren't shy to let me know the amaretto overpowered the cake and took away from the coconut.
-I used 3 teaspoon of Almond Extract, so I strongly suggest reducing the amount to 1 or 2 tsp.
+Personally, I loved the amaretto flavor all over my chocolate cake, however many members of my family weren’t shy to let me know the amaretto overpowered the cake and took away from the coconut.
+I used 3 tsp of Almond Extract, so I strongly suggest reducing the amount to 1 or 2 tsp.
 In addition, if you aren’t a fan of amaretto, please do not use it, instead opt for Vanilla Extract.
 You can even use a teaspoon of each extract – the almond and the vanilla.

 Lastly, I topped this divine cake with toasted coconut and toasted almonds.
 The toasted coconut flakes looked like snow which makes it the perfect cake for a winter gathering.
 Please let me know how this turned out for you if you make this.